 In general, the deductible must apply to all medical expenses (including prescriptions) covered by the plan.
 However, plans can pay for “preventive care” services on a first-dollar basis (with or without a co-pay).
 “Preventive care” can include routine prenatal and well-child care, child and adult immunizations, annual physicals, mammograms, pap smears, etc.

 Finding HDHP Coverage

 Any company that sells health insurance coverage may offer HDHP policies.
 Although the Bank cannot recommend any specific names of companies selling these policies, you should be able to find a qualified policy by contacting your current insurance company or an agent licensed to sell health insurance.

 Individuals age 55 and older can make additional “catch-up” contributions.
-The maximum annual catch-up contribution is $1,000 for 2018.
+The maximum annual catch-up contribution is $1,000 for 2018 and 2019.
 A covered spouse who is 55 or older, may also contribute a catch-up contribution, however, a separate HSA must be established in the spouse’s name.